Indian pilot captured in Pakistan becomes face of escalating conflict - Journal du Cameroun

 But any mistreatment of the pilot “will create huge anger in India” and could escalate the crisis further, he added.

-Retired Indian Lieutenant General R S Sujlana said that Pakistan could use their captive as “leverage and start weighing their options”.
+Retired Indian lieutenant general R.S.
+Sujlana said Pakistan could use their captive as “leverage and start weighing their options”.

 “If they release him as a goodwill gesture it will aid peace in the region,” he told AFP.